thenuwij/UniVise/README.md

 ## Description

 UniVise is an AI-powered academic advising and planning platform designed to help university students understand how their degree structure, specialisations, prerequisites, and career outcomes fit together.

-UniVise was developed as part of an Honours research thesis investigating AI-driven academic advising systems at UNSW Sydney.
-The project received a **High Distinction** and was **selected among the top 22 projects for the UNSW Honours Thesis Showcase 2025**.
+The system was developed as part of an Honours research thesis investigating AI-driven academic advising systems at UNSW Sydney.

 The broader platform was built in collaboration with a parallel Honours thesis by [David Choi](https://github.com/dchoi03), which focused on AI-powered university guidance for high school students.
 Together, the system supports both prospective and current university students through separate advisory pathways.